brechtbilliet/brechtbilliet.github.io/_posts/2022-08-30-routed-angular-dialogs.md

 about the lifecycle of our dialogs.

 Advantages:
-- We can bookmark our dialog
+- We can bookmark our dialog.
-- We can share our url with colleagues
+- We can share our url with colleagues.
-- We can use the previous and back buttons of the browser
+- We can use the previous and back buttons of the browser.
-- We can leverage `Guards` to block the user of navigating away from the dialog (maybe they have a dirty form in there)
+- We can leverage `Guards` to block the user of navigating away from the dialog (maybe they have a dirty form in there).
 - We don't have to worry about memory leaks.
 We shouldn't even know that the user detail information is shown in a dialog.

 Disadvantages:
-- Not ideal for confirmation dialogs (we don't want to have confirm routes everywhere)
+- Not ideal for confirmation dialogs (we don't want to have confirm routes everywhere).

 Use case:
-- I would use this for all dialogs that are not generic
+- I would use this for all dialogs that are not generic.

 ## Angular CDK